LynnHajjHassan/LHDiff/results/results.md

 | js-array            | JavaScript | 1.00      | 1.00   | 1.00 |
 | urldecoder          | Java       | 1.00      | 1.00   | 1.00 |

----

-## 4. Result Analysis

-### 4.1 Precision vs Recall
+## 6. Mutation-Based Evaluation Results

+Mutation-based testing evaluates LHDiff’s robustness under controlled edit patterns.

+### 6.1 Observed Behavior

+* **Insert / Delete**
+  LHDiff maintains high precision, correctly aligning unchanged lines while shifting indices appropriately.

+* **Modify / Rename**
+  Performance remains strong when textual similarity is preserved.

+* **Split / Merge**
+  These transformations are more challenging.
+  Split detection improves correctness in some cases, but recall decreases under aggressive restructuring.

+* **Move**
+  Line relocation is partially handled through similarity and context, though recall varies depending on surrounding changes.

+* **Whitespace**
+  Whitespace-only changes are largely ignored due to normalization, which is a deliberate design choice.

+### 6.2 Interpretation

+Mutation testing demonstrates that LHDiff behaves **consistently and predictably** across different edit types, with performance degrading gracefully as transformations become more complex.

+## 7. Precision–Recall Tradeoff

-Across most datasets, **precision is consistently high**, often reaching 1.0.
+Across both real-world and mutation-based datasets, **precision is consistently higher than recall**.
-This indicates that when LHDiff reports a mapping, it is usually correct.

-Recall varies depending on the dataset:

-* **Higher recall** is observed in files with limited restructuring and consistent formatting.
-* **Lower recall** appears in cases with extensive line insertions, deletions, or large structural changes.

-This reflects a **conservative design choice**: LHDiff prioritizes correctness over aggressive matching.
+This reflects a **conservative design philosophy**:

----

-### 4.2 Impact of Code Structure

-LHDiff performs best on:

-* structured code,
-* moderate edits,
-* refactorings that preserve textual similarity.

-Lower performance is observed in:

-* heavily reorganized files,
-* generated or templated code,
-* cases where semantic similarity does not align with textual similarity.

----

-### 4.3 Split Detection

-Split detection enables LHDiff to identify cases where a single line in the old version maps to multiple lines in the new version.
-This improves accuracy in cases involving line expansions, although such mappings remain challenging under heavy restructuring.

----
+* LHDiff prioritizes correctness of reported mappings
+* Ambiguous matches are avoided rather than guessed

+As a result:

+* False positives are rare
+* Some true mappings may be missed under heavy restructuring

+This tradeoff is appropriate for applications where **incorrect mappings are more harmful than missing mappings**.

-## 5. Qualitative Evaluation (GUI)
+## 8. Qualitative Evaluation (GUI)

-For datasets without ground truth, we performed **qualitative inspection** using the LHDiff GUI.
+For datasets without ground truth, qualitative evaluation was performed using the LHDiff GUI.

-The GUI allows:
+The GUI provides:

 * side-by-side visualization of old and new files,
-* highlighting of mapped lines,
+* highlighted line mappings,
-* manual inspection of correctness.
+* interactive inspection of detected matches.

-Visual inspection confirms that many unchanged or slightly modified lines are correctly tracked even when quantitative evaluation is unavailable.
+Manual inspection confirms that many unchanged or lightly modified lines are correctly tracked even when quantitative evaluation is unavailable.

----

-## 6. Limitations
+## 9. Limitations

 While LHDiff performs well overall, several limitations remain:

-* Recall decreases under extreme restructuring.
+* Recall decreases under extreme restructuring
-* The approach relies primarily on textual similarity rather than semantic understanding.
+* Similarity is primarily textual rather than semantic
-* Ground truth coverage varies across datasets, affecting evaluation consistency.
+* Split and merge cases remain challenging in complex edits

-These limitations suggest opportunities for future improvement.
+These limitations motivate future improvements.

----

-## 7. Summary
+## 10. Summary

 Overall, LHDiff demonstrates:

-* **high precision** across diverse datasets,
+* high precision across diverse datasets,
-* **robust performance** on moderately changing code,
+* robust performance on moderately changing code,
 * effective handling of multiple programming languages,
-* practical usability through GUI-based inspection.
+* reliable behavior under controlled mutation testing.

-These results validate LHDiff as a reliable and extensible line-tracking tool for code evolution analysis.
+These results validate LHDiff as a practical and extensible line-tracking system for code evolution analysis.

----

-## 8. Future Work
+## 11. Future Work

-Potential improvements include:
+Potential directions include:

-* incorporating semantic embeddings for similarity,
+* semantic similarity using embeddings or ASTs,
-* improving recall for heavily restructured code,
+* improved handling of large-scale refactoring,
+* expanded mutation datasets,
-* refining split and merge detection,
+* finer-grained split and merge detection.
-* expanding evaluation datasets.